Our Staff

 • Nicole is a Project Director at CPRL.
 At CPRL, she provides policy and organizational improvement support and lead student teams on projects addressing the implementation of new policies, measuring impact, and designing processes for deep stakeholder engagement.
 Nicole is a lawyer by training and has worked with several organizations on creating improved efficiencies and effectiveness.
 At Teach For America (TFA), Nicole seeded new regions and created an expansion model that would ensure sustainable growth during her tenure.
 Nicole has played integral roles in organizational strategy both at TFA during their operating model redesign project and at Democrats for Education Reform (DFER) during their strategic five-year planning.
 Nicole most recently worked at DFER leading their work in New York, advancing a policy agenda focused on ensuring a high-quality education for all public students.
 Nicole has a JD from Emory University School of Law and a BA in communication from Florida State University.

-• Molly is a Senior Director of Legal Strategy and Policy at CPRL.
-At CPRL, she leads projects involving strategic planning, measurement, research, and formative evaluation.
-Prior to joining CPRL, Molly was a litigation attorney at Davis Polk & Wardwell LLP, where she specialized in government and internal investigations.
+Prior to joining CPRL, Molly was a litigation attorney at Davis Polk & Wardwell LLP.
 Molly also clerked for the Honorable Katherine B. Forrest in the Southern District of New York and the Honorable Cheryl L. Pollak in the Eastern District of New York.
 Molly began her career as an eighth grade English teacher in the South Bronx.
-Molly has a JD from New York University School Law, an MST from Pace University in secondary literacy, and a BA in journalism and political science from the University of Wisconsin.
+Molly has a J.D. from New York University School of Law, an M.S.T. from Pace University in secondary literacy, and a B.A. in journalism and political science from the University of Wisconsin.

 • Mariam is a Manager of Operations and Administrative Services at CPRL.
 Before CPRL, Mariam was a Paralegal at Paul, Weiss, Rifkind, Wharton & Garrison where she provided administrative support to attorneys at various stages of the litigation process.
 She also served as a Resident Assistant through the Office of Residential Life and Housing at New York University School (NYU), implementing crisis management protocols and event programming.
 Mariam also brings experiences in communication, including journalism, electronic media, and radio broadcasting.
 Mariam earned a BA in English literature from NYU’s College of Arts and Sciences.

 • Jill Grossman is the Director of Communications and Marketing for CPRL, where she oversees all external communications strategy and implementation.
 Prior to joining CPRL, Jill was communications director at The Leadership Academy, where she used her expertise in education communications and policy to help expand the organization’s presence as a national leader on culturally responsive leadership.
 Jill has also worked at New Leaders, where she helped write Breakthrough Principals, a book on effective principal and school practices.
-She currently serves as president of the Pleasantville (NY) Board of Education.
+She recently served as president and trustee of the Pleasantville (NY) Board of Education.
 Jill started her career in journalism and has taught at NYU and Columbia.
 She is a member of the CPRL class of 2012-13, and holds an MA in education policy from Teachers College, Columbia University, and a BA in sociology from Vassar College.

 • Jennifer is CPRL’s Senior Director of Research Strategy and Consulting.
 Prior to CPRL, Jennifer served as Dean of the Graduate School of Education at Relay, running the New York campus and serving on the National Executive Team that supports Relay’s 19 campuses across the country.
 As Dean, she supported the growth of the program and shifted programming to focus on equity, culturally responsive pedagogy, universal design for learning, and socio-emotional learning.
 Previously, she served as Director of Talent Development at Achievement First in New York, as well as the Implementation Lead for a Bill and Melinda Gates Foundation grant dedicated to developing teacher career pathways at Green Dot Public Schools.
 Jennifer started her career as a high school science teacher in Philadelphia and Los Angeles.
 She holds a Bachelors of Arts in Biology from University of California, Berkeley, and a Master of Arts in School Leadership from Teachers College, Columbia University.